Esri/raster-functions/README.md

   potential mask by applying flood fill transformation, scene-based threshold limit values and object segmentation.
 These are the inputs to the function:

-  - `Top of Atmosphere (TOA) Reflectances`&mdash;The multispectral item of Landsat raster product with [Apparent Reflectance](http://resources.arcgis.com/en/help/main/10.1/index.html#//009t0000023s000000) function applied on top.
+  - `Top of Atmosphere (TOA) Reflectances`&mdash;The multispectral item of Landsat raster product with [Apparent Reflectance](http://resources.arcgis.com/en/help/main/10.1/index.html#//009t0000023s000000) function expressed as Albedo applied on top.
   - `Thermal Bands`&mdash;The thermal item of Landsat raster product.
-  - `Masking Feature`&mdash;Parameter to control the output [pixelBlocks](https://github.com/Esri/raster-functions/wiki/PythonRasterFunction#pixelblocks) mask.
+  - `Masking Feature`&mdash;Parameter to control the output [pixelBlocks mask](https://github.com/Esri/raster-functions/wiki/PythonRasterFunction#pixelblocks).

   FMask templates are *grouping* raster function templates where the inputs are the multispectral and thermal bands of the Landsat product (in that order).